tensorflow/datasets/docs/add_dataset.md

 ### Manual download / extraction

-If the dataset artifacts cannot be downloaded or extracted automatically (for example, if there is no API and it needs a username/password), you can use `path = dl_manager.manual_dir`.
+If the dataset artifacts cannot be downloaded or extracted automatically (for example, if there are no APIs and it needs a username/password), you can use `path = dl_manager.manual_dir`.
 The user will need to manually download and extract the source data into the `manual_dir` of this dataset (by default:
 `~/tensorflow_datasets/manual/my_dataset`).